Glycolic acid serum is readily becoming the most cult-favorite acid that is secretly transformative in skincare routines around the world.

 Step-by-Step Usage Guide

-- Pat dry – avoid rubbing
+- Pat dry-only -no rubbing

-- Always apply sunscreen in the morning
+- Always use sunscreen during the mornings

 When to Apply